top of page

 What time does the venue open?

 The café/bar opens an hour before the performance time.
-The auditorium doors are usually opened ten minutes before the performance begins, but this can vary
+The auditorium doors are usually opened ten minutes before the performance begins, but this can vary.

 The bar has very few seats available as the space is required to hold 85 people during arrival, before a show and during an interval.
 The number of seats that space can hold, along with keeping access to the toilet facilities and bar means that seating will always be limited in that area.